-Despite the similarity between the two artists in terms of their taboo-breaking work, their respective positions on niddah laws are polar opposites: praised niddah rituals and worked in the spirit of the feminist spirituality movement, while Molgan was blatantly and uncompromisingly critical of them.
+Despite the similarity between the two artists in terms of their taboo-breaking work, their respective positions on niddah laws are polar opposites: Laderman-Ukeles praised niddah rituals and worked in the spirit of the feminist spirituality movement, while Molgan was blatantly and uncompromisingly critical of them.
 This distinction reflects the differences between the art worlds in Israel and the US.
 In the Israeli art world, a critical or apprehensive approach to niddah is very common.
 As previously noted in chapter 7, Weinfeld shed a somber light on the subject as early as the 1970s, before Molgan.
 In fact, since the 2000s, several modern-Orthodox Israeli women took a critical approach to niddah laws and mikva immersion.
 For instance, Ayelet Weil-Nebensal (b.
 1976) printed images of well-known, prominent women from various fields (Golda Meir, Ilana Dayan, and Gila Almagor) onto bedika cloths.
 The cloths were sewn into small pillows that had images of ants printed on the other side (Fig. 12).
 She explained the work as follows: “I see the customary self-examination with the cloths as a minimization and reduction of the woman’s essence. […] With this work, I wanted to draw attention to the way the rituals associated with the mitzvoth of niddah minimize and diminish the woman.”
 Unlike the critical art generated within the Israeli modern-Orthodox world, almost no Jewish-American artwork deals with tevila from a critical perspective.
 Already in the 1970s, when Yocheved Weinfeld (b.
-1947) presented her disconcerting exhibition in Israel, praised the tevila.
+1947) presented her disconcerting exhibition in Israel, Laderman-Ukeles praised the tevila.
 Later Jewish-American artists shed a similarly positive light on tevila and the mikva.
 Since the early 2000s, the works of American artists such as Janice Rubin (b.
 1932) and Shari Rothfarb-Mekonen (b.
-1968) portrayed the mikva as part of a separate “feminine religion” in an arena safe from male infiltration, unrelated to the mikva’s association with authorizing martial relations.
+1968) portrayed the mikva as part of a separate “feminine religion” Which operates in an arena safe from male infiltration, unrelated to the mikva’s association with authorizing martial relations.
 These works reflect the religious eroticism of the mikva and depict tevila as an exhilarating moment, a connective channel to the days of genesis.
 The Mikva Project (2002, Fig. 12) by Rubin, which displays photos of women in the mikva, lends the ceremony a broad range of possible meanings, from a monthly act of halakhic purification to a declaration of lesbian Jewish identity.
 Similarly, in 1999, Rothfarb-Mekonen presented a documentary video installation at the New York Jewish Museum titled Water Rites.
 The installation video showed interviews with Jewish women from different worlds, including Haredi, feminist, and lesbian women, who positively discuss their feelings about the mikva and the place it has in their lives.